-- includedirs: List of relative paths (starting from the package root) of directories where headers can be found.
+- name: Alternative name for the package to be used by generators. - includedirs: List of relative paths (starting from the package root) of directories where headers can be found.
 By default it is initialized to ['include'], and it is rarely changed. - libs: Ordered list of libs the client should link against.
 Empty by default, it is common that different configurations produce different library names.
 For example: